TelemarkAlpint/slingsby/salt/README.md

 We have an AMI with all users and salt-minion installed, so if anything happens, fire up one of those instances, run salt, and re-associate the elastic IP to point to the new server.

-Note that all users account operations are performed as the first step in the salt step (by the key order: 1), so that you don't always have to require the user account 'www' for example everywhere.

 The AMI was created from a Ubuntu Server 12.04 LTS AMI, after having performed these steps:

 - ssh in to the box with the master key (located in dropbox accounts db) and the 'ubuntu' user